rohitsaluja22/OpenOCRCorrect/README.md

 # Video demo

 https://tinyurl.com/y7wbpo6m
+1. After laoding the OCR page, as user clicks on Spell Check, the correct words remain black.
+2. The purple words are the auto corrections.
+3. The incorrect words are colored with blue, green and red strings from Dictionary.
+This improves readability.
+4. The user can type in slp1 format or right click on the word (right click suggestion may give a partially corrected word) to correct the words.
+"Ctrl+d" converts the slp1 word to Devanagari.

 # Tested for Ubuntu
 Compiled and Tested on Ubuntu 14.04 LTS and Ubuntu 16.04. with QT Creator 5.4.1